For-profit higher education in the United States: History

 For-profit colleges in the U.S. have their origins in the Colonial Era.
 According to AJ Angulo, 19th century for-profit colleges offering practical skills expanded across the United States, meeting a demand for practical job training.
 A student could take any courses, and they generally did not offer degrees or dormitories or extra-curricular activities.
 Typically they hired local businessmen to give occasional courses.
 In the 1830s and 1840s, proprietary business schools in Boston, Brooklyn, and Philadelphia offered penmanship and accounting classes.
 The expansion continued in the 1850s and 1860s, to Chicago, New Orleans, Memphis, and San Jose.
 Angulo estimated that there were 2,000 for-profit colleges with more than 240,000 students during the period, if fly-by-night schools were included.
 The Bryant & Stratton Chain School grew to about 50 schools by 1864.
 After graduating from high school in 1901 Harry S. Truman decided not to attend the state university like his friends.
 He was more interested in continuing his advanced piano lessons in Kansas City.
 He also took three occasional courses at Spalding's Commercial College, including typing, shorthand, and accounting.
 These proved useful in getting an office job with a major bank, and later when he kept the books on his family farm.
-The decline of proprietary colleges was a result of the Smith-Hughes Act of 1917.
-Also known as the National Vocational Education Act, this legislation funded free public vocational education.
+The decline of proprietary colleges was a result of the Smith-Hughes Act of 1917, also known as the National Vocational Education Act, which funded free public vocational education.

 In 1893, two years after International Correspondence Schools (ICS) started their profitable and increasingly popular business, others followed, including University of Chicago, Penn State College, and University of Wisconsin.
 Through several social movements and public funding, the US slowly became more inclusive and education became more universal.
 But some for-profit entities pushed the envelope with deceptive marketing and advertising promising more than they could deliver.

 Since the early twentieth century critics have complained about money rather than academics driving leadership at traditional universities.
 Thorstein Veblen's 1918 famous screed on the topic, The Higher Learning in America, was subtitled, "A Memorandum on the Conduct of Universities by Business Men."
 While nonprofit university leaders have faced increasing pressures to grow funding and endowments, the lines separating nonprofit and for-profit institutions have been more strictly enforced in the U.S. than in nearly any other country, contributing to American dominance in higher education.
 In 1923, muckraker Upton Sinclair published The Goose Step: A Study of American Education, a 488-page account of monied interests at elite colleges and universities, which concluded that all of the institutions he researched were plutocratic.
 Sinclair reportedly interviewed 1000 people across the US and used a variety of primary and secondary sources, particularly from the American Association of University Professors.
 The Goose Step mentions a number of industrialists and entrepreneurs, including Andrew Carnegie (Carnegie Tech), John D. Rockefeller (University of Chicago), Johns Hopkins, J.P.
 Morgan (Columbia University), and Leland Stanford (Stanford University).